Hotel Transylvania: Theme park attractions

 In December 2016, a dark ride based on the franchise opened at Motiongate Dubai, in Dubai, United Arab Emirates.
 In April 2021, another ride based on the film series opened at Dream Island in Moscow, Russia.
 In October 2021, a new themed-land, based on the film franchise, opened at Columbia Pictures Aquaverse in Sattahip, Chonburi, Thailand.

+Future

+In September 2024, Genndy Tartakovsky was asked in an interview with Collider about the possibility of a fifth Hotel Transylvania film.
+While attending the SCAD AnimationFest, where he was being honored with an Award of Excellence, Tartakovsky stated that Sony might consider continuing the series if there is sufficient audience demand.
+He acknowledged the strong performance of Transformania during its release on Amazon and indicated that further developments would depend on future interest.